 Grab a Bite to Eat at the Atlanta Breakfast Club

-In spite of its name, the nearby Atlanta Breakfast Club, just north of the Center for Civil and Human Rights across the Ivan Allen Jr Boulevard, serves not only breakfast, but also other standard American fare such as BBQ, burgers, and so much more.
-Join the waitlist before arriving to the restaurant if you want to avoid waiting in line for more than 20 minutes.
-This place really is that good!
-With top-notch service, mind-blowing crab cakes, and warm smiles on everyone’s faces, you will love this charming little diner with its beautiful retro setting.
+In spite of its name, the nearby Atlanta Breakfast Club, serves not only breakfast, but also other standard American food such as BBQ, burgers, and so much more.
+Join the waitlist before arriving at the restaurant if you want to avoid waiting in line for more than 20 minutes.
+Don’t worry, this place is worth it!

 Free Things to do in Atlanta

 If you’re on a budget, you might be interested to hear about a couple of things to do in Atlanta for free.
 For example, there are several free museums in Atlanta that you can visit instead of some of the attractions listed above.
 When it comes to free things to do in Atlanta with kids, consider the Fernbank Science Center, featuring planetarium shows, live animals, and hands-on exhibits.

 There’s also the Anne Frank in the World Museum in Sandy Springs, a great educational experience featuring 500 photographs, in addition to documentaries and original artifacts from the war.
 Lastly, consider The King Center, a nonprofit with photos and artifacts of MLK, or the Robert C. Williams Paper Museum, a public museum and research institution focused on preserving the history of paper technology.

 Prepare for a Night on the Town